 It’s important to identify the signs when it’s time for a career transition so that you can get ahead of it and start exploring your options before you become truly burnt-out.

-Here are some of the key signs that it may be time for a career transition:
+Key signs it’s time for a career transition:

 If you work a 40-hour work week and sleep 8 hours per night, you spend more than a third of your waking hours at work.
 If you work a 60-hour work week, you spend more than half of your waking hours at work.
 That is a significant portion of your life to dread.
 If you find yourself feeling this anxious about your job, it is definitely time to consider a new path.

-If one or more of the above signs really rings true for you, then it’s worth exploring the idea of a career transition.
-The right form of transition for you will depend on which of the above signs is plaguing you most you and what you’re looking for from this next phase of your career.
+If one or more of these signs rings true, then it’s worth exploring the idea of a career transition.
+The right form of transition will depend on which of the above signs is plaguing you most you and what you’re looking for from this next phase of your career.